BRAMPTON PARK HOUSE

 HISTORY

-Brampton Park has C12 origins, when it was held in direct fealty to the King by William the Sokeman.
-It is likely that a Royal hunting lodge existed on the estate.
+Brampton Park House dates back to the 12th century when it was held in direct fealty to the King by William the Sokeman.
+During this time, a royal hunting lodge also existed on the estate.

-In September 1945 the First Air Division HQ, as Brampton was now known, moved to nearby Alconbury.
-And finally in 1955 RAF Brampton became a permanent establishment.
+In September 1945, the First Air Division HQ, as Brampton was now known, moved to nearby Alconbury, and in 1955 RAF Brampton became a permanent establishment.

 GALLERY